PhD Business and Management / Programme details

 - View full page

 Providing robust and systematic research training is a core strength of our PhD programme.
-To be able to take full advantage of the training opportunities that are offered students should reside in or within commuting distance from Manchester.
-We strongly encourage any students who do not reside locally to enrol full-time.
+To be able to take full advantage of the training opportunities that are offered, you should reside in or within commuting distance from Manchester.
+We strongly encourage candidates who do not reside locally to enrol full-time.

 The PhD programme at AMBS offers an annual entry point of September.
-Complete applications must be received by 30 June - please refer to the Entry Requirements information for further details.
-However, if you wish to potentially be considered for our funding opportunities, earlier deadlines will be in place.
+Complete applications must be received by 30 June.
+However, if you wish to be potentially considered for our funding opportunities, earlier deadlines will be in place.

 Teaching and learning

-Our research students follow a robust, systematic and flexible research training programme designed to
+Our Postgraduate Researchers follow a robust, systematic and flexible research training programme designed to:

 - complement their own immediate requirements as they plan and write their thesis;